AidanTek/CreativeHackingWorkshop/WorkshopBooklet.md

 ---

+The following section contains a number of examples to get your flash on, using the Adafruit Neopixel library.
+Open Arduino to get started.

 #### How to light up an LED

+This example shows the most fundamental commands required to control addressable LEDs using the Neopixel library - there are a couple of lines required at the top of your sketch to initialise the software and hardware (this will mostly be the same in all the examples).
+The main program is created in the void loop() section - there are just two commands here but they are the most important!

 This example sketch can be found in the "basic_light" file in the repository - or you can type it as below: